k8s-SFC-deployment/VNF-SCC-SFC/README.md

   - [x] CPU
   - [x] Memory
   - [x] Bandwidth
-- [ ] setting up configuration when container start
+- [x] setting up configuration when container start with envs

 ## APIS

+- (post) `/loadv2`: provide load to VNF with message.
+VNF consume this message and resend its inner message to next VNF.
+It's load based on operation count.
-- (post) `/load` : provide load to VNF with message.
-VNF consume this message and resend this inner message to another VNF.
+- (post) `/load`(deprecated) : provide load to VNF with message.
+VNF consume this message and resend its inner message to next VNF.
+It's load based on time.
 - (get) `/config` : get default load config.
-- (post) `/config` : update default load config.

 If you want to show detail, go below and past [`/asstes/openapi.json`](/assets/openapi.json).